oztx2018/mern-shopping-list/README.md

  MERN stack app/Shopping List

 This React/Redux based application is a simple shopping list which is connected to MongoDB through mLab and uses the Express framework on the server.
-Please click photo to use application which has been hosted on Heroku